IMCN-UvA/joint-deep-brain-meeting/index.md

 Registration is free, by filling this form *before May 15th, 2022*:
 **TO DO: FIX LINK ONCE FORM IS COMPLETE**
 [Joint Deep Brain meeting 2022 Registration Form](https://docs.google.com/forms/d/1aF7L_jm2wJepuMOKtAw54vkP22_SbsYO7LHLniplh1Q/viewform?usp=sharing&edit_requested=true)
+Please indicate whether you would like to attend the talks virtually (without an option for a contribution) or in person.